 If you qualify and your doctor gives you the go-ahead, you can cultivate your own weed in a space that is out of public view or in an enclosed area.
 You must be compliant, though, as penalties and fines for noncompliance are heavy.

-According to the law, if you voluntarily enter the state’s patient database (meaning you have a medical card), and get the go-ahead from your doctor, you’ll be allowed to grow up to 6 plants in your home for personal medical use.
+According to the law, if you voluntarily enter the state’s medical consumer database (meaning you have a medical card), and get the go-ahead from your doctor, you’ll be allowed to grow up to 6 plants in your home for personal medical use.
 While you cultivate your own weed, you’ll only be able to possess up to 8 ounces of useable cannabis from your own plants at a time.
 Have no fear, though.
 If you talk to your doctor and your doctor believes that your condition is debilitating and extreme, they may specify upon the authorization of your medical card that it is recommended for you to be allowed to grow up to 15 plants in your home.
 Having up to 15 plants can allow you to yield and keep up to 16 ounces of usable weed for personal medical use at any time.
 You may not grow cannabis if your home is within 1000 feet of a school, a school bus stop, a public park, or in a housing project designated as a drug-free zone.
 If you want to learn more about the possession limits for home-grown weed, you can check out Second Substitute Senate Bill 5052 right here.

 For a state that cracks down on their cultivation laws, you can find peace in the fact that they’re pretty lenient on their possession laws.
 If you’re medically licensed, you can have up to 48 ounces of cannabis-infused products (like edibles) at any given time.
 You can have up to 3 ounces of flower on you at any given time.
 You can also have up to 216 ounces of liquid marijuana-infused products, and up to 21 grams of concentrates at any point in time.

 Washington state is the only recreational marijuana state that does not allow recreational marijuana users to grow their own stash.
-If you want to grow weed, you must be a medical marijuana patient, or you must register with the state as a producer and submit to random background checks and compliance checks.
-The cultivation laws for medical patients aren’t too strict, but you must have a doctor’s recommendation in order to grow.
+If you want to grow weed, you must be a medical marijuana cardholder, or you must register with the state as a producer and submit to random background checks and compliance checks.
+The cultivation laws for medical cardholders aren’t too strict, but you must have a doctor’s recommendation in order to grow.
 In Washington you can grow up to 6 plants, or up to 15 with a doctor’s consent.